osllmai/phoenix_cli/README.md

-  rm		Remove a model from your local storage history	Shows a list of your previous chats help		Provides detailed information and guidance about any specific command
+  rm		Remove a model from your local storage history	Shows a list of your previous chats help		Provides detailed information and guidance about any specific command openai	Interact with OpenAI models

 Flags:
-  -h, --help	Displays help information for the phoenix command -v, --version	Outputs the current version of PhoenixCLI
+  -h, --help	Displays help information for the phoenix_cli command -v, --version	Outputs the current version of PhoenixCLI

-Use "phoenix [command] --help" for more information about a command.
+Use "phoenix_cli [command] --help" for more information about a command.
 ```

 ## UI Setup